Those who want nothing to do with God will have their wish granted for all eternity..

 • God cares about social gatherings and what is needed to make them successful.

 • God will respond to our prayers, even if it seems our request may not be exactly what he was planning to do.
-Sometimes God tests our resolve and our faith in his loving faithfulness.
+Sometimes God tests our resolve and our faith in his loving kindness.

 God is not as tense about things as we might imagine.
 Those who approach life rigidly and legalistically do not understand his heart and misrepresent him to the world.